gitrekm/KaggleToGoogcleCloudStorage/README.md

 ## How to use it ?

 ### Step1
-1- Import your Kaggle API Key to Cloud Shell
+1- Import your Kaggle API Key (kaggle.json file)to Cloud Shell

 ### Step2
 2- Get your GCP Project-ID and the dataset you want to downlaod